Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: Quantum signatures of chaos

-\emph{Loschmidt echo}---The Loschmidt echo is another popular way to diagnose the signals of chaos in quantum systems.
+The Loschmidt echo is another effective way to diagnose the signals of chaos in quantum systems.
 Considering two Hamiltonians with slight differences acting on the initial state $\psi(0)$, the Loschmidt echo can describe the sensitivity in quantum dynamics similar to the classical dynamics.
 Let us assume that there exists a constant perturbation $\delta$ in the atomic transition frequency in the Hamiltonian, and then the Loschmidt echo can be expressed as

+where $H'(\omega + \delta)$ is the Hamiltonian after a perturbation parameter $\delta$ acts on the atomic frequency $\omega$.
 According to the quantum theory, the overlap of two initial wave functions is supposed to be $1$.
-With the evolution of the two states under the action of two Hamiltonians, the Loschmidt echo decays exponentially for the initial state centered in the chaotic region, but decays slowly for that in the stable one~\cite{lecho1,lecho2,lecho3,lecho4}.
+With the evolution of the two states under the action of two Hamiltonians, the Loschmidt echo decays exponentially for the initial state centered in the chaotic region, but decays slowly for that in the stable one~\cite{leo1,leo2,leo3,leo4,leo5}.

 In Fig. \ref{f3}, we present the evolution of Loschmidt echo for the initial states centered at the point $C$ (in the chaotic region) and $R$ (in the stable region).
 Obviously, the Loschmidt echo decays oscillatorily with a larger exponent in the case of the point $C$, and decays more slowly in the case of the point $R$.
-Therefore, the Loschmidt echo clearly identifies the signature of quantum chaos in the anisotropic Rabi model.
+Therefore, the Loschmidt echo clearly identifies the signature of quantum chaos in the anisotropic quantum Rabi model.